 Article

-Changes to the NHS Pension Scheme to attract and retain experienced staff
+Changes to the NHS Pension Scheme to attract and retain staff

-Read about the changes to introduce more flexibility on retirement and address pension tax issues caused by rapidly rising inflation.
+Read about the changes that introduced more flexibility on retirement and addressed pension tax issues caused by rapidly rising inflation.

-Following a period of consultation, the Department of Health and Social Care (DHSC) has confirmed it will implement changes to the NHS Pension Scheme to help employers to attract and retain valuable experienced staff, maintaining the capacity required to deliver high quality patient care.
+Following a period of consultation, the Department of Health and Social Care (DHSC) implemented changes to the NHS Pension Scheme to help employers to attract and retain valuable experienced staff, maintaining the capacity required to deliver high quality patient care.

 Overview of the changes

-• From 1 April 2023, employees who have taken their pension from the 1995 section of the NHS Pension Scheme and return to work in the NHS will be able to join the 2015 Scheme and build up further pension if they wish.
-This will enable employers to provide a more valuable reward offer to attract and retain their most experienced staff.
+• From 1 April 2023, employees who have taken their pension from the 1995 section of the NHS Pension Scheme and return to work in the NHS are able to join the 2015 Scheme and build up further pension if they wish.
+This enables employers to provide a more valuable reward offer to attract and retain their most experienced staff.

 Prior to these changes being introduced, employees who had taken their pension from the 1995 Section were not eligible to re-join the NHS Pension Scheme on returning to work in the NHS.
 Many employed pensioners may be members of an alternative pension arrangement, for example, the National Employment Savings Trust (NEST), or may not contribute to a pension scheme.